TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 subsection should apply to professional development, technical development, project development, and your overall experiences as you develop as a developer.

-### On a scale from 1 to 5, please respond to this assertion from your perspective: "I was challenged intellectually by the content and activities during this module"
+### On a scale from 1 to 5, please respond to this assertion from your perspective: "I was challenged intellectually by the content and activities during this modules."

 Please create a filled checkbox for the level that best describes your perspective